-Southern Railway Station.
+The Southern Railway Station.
 It is the main passenger station of the Southern Railway.
-The first train arrived in the city on May 22, 1869.
-By the end of the 19th century, the railway station became one of the largest in the Russian Empire.
+The first train arrived in Kharkov on May 22, 1869.
+By the end of the 19th century, this railway station became one of the largest in the Russian Empire.

 In 1952, the new building of the railway station was constructed.
-It was built in “Stalin’s empire” style.
+It was built in the “Stalin’s empire” style.
 In 2003, the last reconstruction was completed.
-On the platform #1 the monument to Father Fyodor from “12 chairs” novel can be found.
+On the platform #1, the monument to Father Fyodor from “12 chairs” novel can be found.
 Privokzalnaya Street, 1.

-Memorial of Glory.
-The largest in the city memorial complex was opened on the northern outskirts of the city in 1977 in honor of local residents who died during the Second World War.
+The Memorial of Glory.
+The largest in the city memorial complex was opened on the northern outskirts of Kharkov in 1977 in honor of the local residents who died during the Second World War.
 Belgorod Highway.

 Shevchenko monument.
-This monument is considered the best of all existing monuments to the poet.
+This monument is considered the best monument to the poet.
 It was designed by the sculptor M. Minzer.
 According to the author, multi-figure sculpture group represents the people’s struggle for freedom praised by Kobzar.
 The monument was unveiled March 24, 1935.

-At that time it was the largest bronze composition in the USSR (total height - 16 m, the height of the figure of the poet - 5.5 m).
+At that time, it was the largest bronze composition in the USSR (total height - 16 meters, the height of the figure of the poet - 5.5 meters).
 Kharkov University students have several traditions related to this monument.
 Sumskaya Street, Shevchenko Park.

-Monument to Cossack Kharko.
-Cossack Kharko (Khariton) is mythical founder of the city.
+The monument to the Cossack Kharko.
+The Cossack Kharko (Khariton) is a mythical founder of the city.
 The monument was opened at the beginning of Lenin Avenue in 2004.
 This is the first equestrian sculpture in the history of the city.
 Lenin Avenue.

-Square of the Architects.
-This square located in the center at the intersection of Pushkin, Sovnarkomovskaya and Darwin streets, near the Architect Beketov metro station was completely renovated in 2009 and converted into unique sculptures park.
+The Square of the Architects.
+This square located in the center at the intersection of Pushkin, Sovnarkomovskaya and Darwin streets, near the Architect Beketov metro station, was completely renovated in 2009 and converted into a unique park with sculptures.
 The place is known for the sculptures of “Seven Wonders of Kharkov” made of white marble.
 Pushkin Street, 39.

-Square of Rosa Luxemburg.
-The square appeared in 1660-1662 with the construction of the fortification - part of Kharkov defense system.
+The Square of Rosa Luxemburg.
+This square appeared in 1660-1662 with the construction of the fortification - a part of Kharkov defense system.
 After a while, the central part of the fortification became a large trade area called Narodnaya (People’s) Square.